LiveNathan/blog/_posts/filter.md

 similarly to known threats, or when executables are unsigned.

 I had to add my Downloads folder to Windows Defender's exclusion list just to test the app.
-This doesn't feel like the right solution—users shouldn't have to configure their antivirus just to use a legitimate tool.

-## Why This Happens (And What Could Fix It)

-Unsigned executables built from languages like Java, C#, and Go often trigger false positives because antivirus software uses heuristic analysis to detect suspicious patterns in code.
-Code signing certificates don't guarantee that software is safe, but they do establish identity and help build reputation with Windows Defender SmartScreen over time.

-Extended Validation (EV) code signing certificates can immediately establish reputation with SmartScreen, while standard certificates require building trust over time—typically two to eight weeks of the signed application being downloaded and used without issues.
-However, EV certificates cost $250-700 per year and require an active business license, which isn't practical for a small open-source utility.

-Even with code signing, each new release of the software has a different hash, so antivirus vendors must re-evaluate it.
-This means submitting false positive reports for every release.

-The proper long-term solutions would be:

-1. **Sign the executable** with a standard code signing certificate and build reputation over time
-2. **Submit false positive reports** to Microsoft through their Security Intelligence portal after each release
-3. **Distribute through the Microsoft Store**, which pre-screens applications
-4. **Build a desktop application** instead, which could be packaged as an installer that's easier to sign and verify
+This doesn't feel like the right solution.
+The technically correct solution is probably for me to get a code signing certificate, but for small tools and demo apps there's probably a better solution than exluding entire folders from Windows Defender.

 ## Lessons Learned

 Looking back, I underestimated the complexity of building a production-quality CLI tool.
 I thought GraalVM would make everything simple—just compile to native and ship the executable.
 In reality:

-1. **Windows file path handling is genuinely difficult** when building cross-platform CLI tools.
+1. Windows file path handling is genuinely challenging when building cross-platform CLI tools.
 The backslash escape character issue is fundamental to how shells work, not a Spring-specific problem.

-2. **Unsigned executables face significant distribution challenges** on Windows.
+2. Unsigned executables face significant distribution challenges on Windows.
 Users won't download tools that Windows Defender immediately quarantines.

-3. **GraalVM Native Image is powerful but complex.** It's perfect for cloud applications and serverless functions where startup time and memory usage directly impact cost, but for a simple CLI utility, the build complexity may outweigh the benefits.

-4. **I should have built this as a web app from the start**, even if it meant requiring internet access.
-The user experience would be simpler, and I could avoid all the platform-specific issues.
-Or better yet, integrate it directly into Console Whisperer as a desktop app.
+3. GraalVM Native Image is powerful but not a panacea for distribution.

 ## Looking Forward

 Despite these challenges, I successfully used the tool in a production setting, and it works.
 The core idea is sound: automating the transfer of EQ settings from CrossLite to R1 removes a significant bottleneck in my workflow.

-If there's interest from other sound engineers, I'll likely rebuild this as either:
+If there's interest from other system techs and sound engineers, I'll likely rebuild this as either:

-- A feature integrated into Console Whisperer (desktop app)
+- A feature integrated into [Console Whisperer](https://youtu.be/Kpb2Zm6Bd8A)
 - A standalone desktop application with a GUI
 - A web application (accepting the internet connection requirement)

-Until then, the command-line version lives at [github.com/LiveNathan/crosslite-r1-eq](https://github.com/LiveNathan/crosslite-r1-eq).
+Until then, the command-line version lives at [this github repo](https://github.com/LiveNathan/crosslite-r1-eq).
 It works, but use it with the knowledge that you'll need to configure Windows Defender exceptions and navigate to your file directory before running it.

-And I still don't have a definitive answer to my original question: how many filters is too many?
-But now I have a tool that makes it easier to experiment and find out.
+Back to my original question: how many filters are too many?

+One way to answer it might be an AB listening test.
+Compare the results of four filters with 24, for example.
+Until then, I'm glad that I now have a workflow that makes it easier to experiment and find out.